akumina/AkuminaDev/docs/Ak-Debugging.md

 <h1>{{Title}}</h1>
 ```

 Will have the value of the Title property inserted into the {{Title}} placeholder when the view is bound with a viewmodel.
-With that said, debugging the view is sometimes necessary and, thankfully, Handlebars supports this by use of the {{Debug}} syntax.
+With that said, debugging the view is sometimes necessary and, thankfully, Handlebars supports this by use of the {{debug}} syntax.

-The {{Debug}} command will output the widget definition into the console when the page is rendered.
+The {{debug}} command will output the widget definition into the console when the page is rendered.
 This is very handy to check that the appropriate data is being bound to the view as well as being able to inspect the data for errors, inconsistencies, or just to verify values are correctly inserted.
 The output also includes the available views, html output, properties, and more.

-An example of the Foundation Site's Calendar Widget {{Debug}} output is displayed below:
+An example of the Foundation Site's Calendar Widget {{debug}} output is displayed below:

 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/viewdebugcalendarsnapshot.PNG)